Want to know what works in copywriting and what doesn’t?

 Otherwise, you WILL lose customers and money.
 It’s almost a guarantee.

 I suggest using a free grammar tool like Grammarix.
-Simply copy and paste in text into the editor.
+Simply copy and paste the text into the editor.

 Click “Check text” and it will provide you with suggestions to fix any errors.